www-ivy-111/data550-final-project/README.md

 5. Run `make report` to compile the final report

 - Using Docker:
-1. Download the image from [DockerHub Repository](https://hub.docker.com/r/wwwivy111/data550_final_project/)
+1. Pull the image from [DockerHub Repository](https://hub.docker.com/r/wwwivy111/data550_final_project/)
 2. Run command `make mount-report` in the terminal to generate the report
+(This step works for both Windows-OS and a Mac/Linux-OS)
 3. The compiled report should be in your local `\report` folder
-4. (Optional) If you prefer to build the image yourself instead of downloading it from DockerHub, use the command `make data550_final_project`.
-An image called "project_image" will be built.
+4. (Optional) If you prefer to build the image yourself instead of downloading it from DockerHub, use the command `make build_image`.
+An image called "wwwivy111/data550_final_project" will be built.

 ## Repository stucture
 The raw dataset `Thyroid_Diff.csv` was saved in the `data/` folder.